Dog Websites With Daily Photo Updates and Interesting Facts

 The Daily Puppy

 The Daily Puppy is the most comprehensive of the four websites that I mention in this article.
-It's actually a hybrid site - a combination of a daily photo site and an information site.
-As on the other sites, there are new dog photos added daily.
+It's actually a hybrid site—a combination of a daily photo site and an information site.
+As on the other sites, different dog photos appear every day (or at least every weekday).
 One photo shows a puppy.
-Despite the site's name, the other photo shows a "grown up" dog.
+Despite the site's name, the photo in another section of the site shows a "grown up" dog.
 Information about each dog is shown under the photo.
-Clicking on the photo of either the puppy or the adult reveals other pictures of the pet.
+Clicking on the photo of either the puppy or the adult sometimes reveals other pictures of the pet.

 In addition to the daily dog photos, the home page of the website has other things to see or do.
-There are pictures, articles and videos (such as a video entitled "Tips For Preparing Your Dog For a Hurricane", which I saw on one visit).
-The page also has photos of dogs with birthdays on that day and a search box.
-The site offers a widget for people to put the puppy photo on their blog.
+There are pictures, articles, and videos (such as a video entitled "Tips for Preparing Your Dog for a Hurricane", which I saw on one visit).
+The page also has photos of dogs with birthdays on that day, a description of dogs that have been adopted, and a search box.
+The site offers a widget for people to put the daily puppy photo on their blog.
 Visitors can sign up for a newsletter.

 The Daily Puppy site has a dog care section that contains potentially useful articles.
 It also has a blog and an article section, but neither of these have been updated in a long time.
-The Daily Puppy's Facebook page is very popular.
+The site's Facebook page is very popular.

 The Daily Puppy is an interesting and informative site.
 However, it isn't perfect.
-The home page is very "busy" with lots of ads.
-Although all the photo sections of the site are updated regularly, the other sections of the website aren't.
-There are no dates on the articles in the dog care section.
-Given the fact that the articles in the other sections of the site are so old, however, I suggest that people read the articles in the dog care section with caution.
+The home page is very "busy" and contains lots of ads.
+Unlike the case for some of the posts, there are no dates on the articles in the dog care section.
+Given the fact that some of the posts in other sections of the site are old, I suggest that people read the articles in the dog care section with caution.
 Information about dog care and safety can change over time as our knowledge increases.

 My Rating for Each Dog Photo Website